 Watch What You Eat

 Now this is where it gets tricky.
-I’ve been counting my calories for over a year using My Fitness Pal.
-I hate being reminded that the bagnet I had for lunch contains a shitload of calories, but I have to make sure I watch what I eat.
-Sure, it can be argued that counting calories don’t work, but at the end of the day, if you eat less than what you burn, you are going to lose weight.
+I’ve counted my calories for over a year using My Fitness Pal.
+I hate being reminded that the bagnet I had for lunch has a shitload of calories, but I have to make sure I watch what I eat.
+Sure, you can argue that counting calories don’t work, but at the end of the day, if you eat less than what you burn, you are going to lose weight.

-And yes, counting calories isn’t the magic cure.
-You may reduce your intake to 1,200 calories a day, but if all you eat are cupcakes, you’re guaranteed to have a terrible time.
+And yes, counting calories isn’t some sort of magic cure.
+You may cut your intake from 3,000 to 1,200 calories a day, but if all you eat are cupcakes, you’re guaranteed to have a terrible time.
 Make small adjustments to what you eat, and slowly steer yourself to a healthier diet.

 Take it Easy